Graceful shutdown and zero downtime deployments in Kubernetes

 Kubernetes offers robust primitives to distribute the endpoints (i.e. the Endpoint object and more advanced abstractions such as Endpoint Slices).

-However, Kubernetes does not verify that the components that subscribe to endpoints changes are up-to-date with the state of the cluster.
+However, Kubernetes does not verify that the components that subscribe to endpoint changes are up-to-date with the cluster's state.

-So what can you do avoid this race conditions and make sure that the Pod is deleted after the endpoint is propagated?
+So what can you do to avoid these race conditions and make sure that the Pod is deleted after the endpoint is propagated?

 You should wait.